Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations

-Tables \ref{table_RiemMax_10n2_K2_expm} and \ref{table_RiemMax_10n2_K2_taylor} report for $n\in \{2,10\}$, $N=10n^2 \in \{40, 1000\}$.
-More experiments for larger sample size and dimensionality, i.e. $K\in \{2,5\}$, $n\in \{2,10, 100\}$, $N=100n^2 \in \{400, 10000, 1000000\}$, can be found in Tables \ref{table_RiemMax_100n2_K2_expm} and \ref{table_RiemMax_100n2_K2_taylor} in the Supplementary Material.
-Comparing those tables with Tables \ref{table_RiemMax_10n2_K2_expm} and \ref{table_RiemMax_10n2_K2_taylor} shows that larger sample size and/or dimensionality takes more time to converge as expected.
+\textbf{$\bullet$ Discussion by Varying the Sample Size:} Table \ref{table_RiemMax_10n2_K2_expm} and the Table 1 of Supplementary Material report for $n\in \{2,10\}$, $N=10n^2 \in \{40, 1000\}$.
+More experiments for larger sample size and dimensionality, i.e. $n\in \{2,10, 100\}$, $N=100n^2 \in \{400, 10000, 1000000\}$, can be found in Tables 2 and 3 in the Supplementary Material.
+Comparing those tables with Table \ref{table_RiemMax_10n2_K2_expm} and the Table 1 of Supplementary Material shows that larger sample size and/or dimensionality takes more time to converge as expected.
 Still, our proposed mappings often converge faster than no mapping.
 The difference of pacing is mostly less in larger sample size compared to smaller sample size.
 This is because very large sample size consumes time on computation of cost function and the difference is not given much chance to show off in that case.